 The Safest Way to Give Peanuts to Dogs

 The safest way to give peanuts to your dog is to offer a small amount of a cut up nut.
 The peanut should be shelled and your dog should be monitored to ensure he/she does not choke.
+Do NOT give your dog macadamia nuts which can be toxic to dogs.

 Can you Give Peanut Butter to Dogs?